Allen 'may not get' any prize money

 Last updated on .From the section Snooker

-Mark Allen says problems he is facing away from the sport mean he is "unsure if he will get any of his prizemoney" for winning the Northern Ireland Open.
+Mark Allen says problems he is facing away from the sport mean he is "unsure if he will get any of his prize money" for winning the Northern Ireland Open.

 The Antrim player recovered from 8-6 down to beat John Higgins 9-8 in a thrilling final at the Waterfront Hall, collecting a first prize of £70,000.